Skip to content

 None

-ge Any
+ge object

 If not None, check that parameter value is greater than or equal to ge.